Core Uncopied Team and Open Collective

 Adyasha and Alisha are web developpers, in charge of the UNCOPIED user interface.

-We’re looking forward to welcoming her : out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.
+Violette, legal intern, brings out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.

 As a byproduct of securing art works on a transparent blockchain, UNCOPIED will produce new information accessible to scientists as open data.
 Also, UNCOPIED aims to provide new methods to secure museum digital collections and disseminate metadata about museum objects.
 The role of the scientific committee is to help make these dataset accessible to other researchers, while respecting stakeholders interests, privacy and ethnical concerns.